The Top 5 Places for Shrimp and Grits in Nashville

 209 Tenth Avenue, South, Ste 223, Cummins Station, Nashville 615.678.1591

 Located in the historic Factory in Franklin serves outstanding Creole Style Shrimp and Grits.
 Aside from serving upscale comfort food like their legendary Chicken Fried Chicken with Vermont Cheddar Cheese Sauce, you will swoon over the shrimp and grits.
 Order the oyster appetizer first, perhaps a Saffire cocktail and then close your eyes when you take that first bite of a grits cake that is surprisingly creamy inside.

 Owned by Tom Morales of the TomKats Group, who also owns the downtown very successful Southern Steak and Oyster, this is veteran cooking and one of the guys who helped elevate Nashville as a true dining destination.

 It would be so unfriendly and unfair of us if we didn't tell you about two more places, the locals will jump up and down about when it comes to shrimp and grits.
 For casual fine dining, it's the Midtown Cafe and for a more family friendly setting, it's Puckett's (a Southern meat and three) with several locations in Nashville and Franklin, where you might hear some music, drink lots of sweet tea and get a big fat "welcome y'all."

-When is the last time you’ve eaten shrimp and grits or do you need to plan a trip here?
+When is the last time you've eaten shrimp and grits or do you need to plan a trip to Nashville?